bridgewwater/gin-api-swagger-temple/README.md

 # run all test case
 $ make test
 # run test case with coverage and see report
-$ make testCoverage testCoverageShow
+$ make test.go.coverage test.go.coverage.show
 # run test case with coverage and see report by browser
-$ make testCoverageBrowser
+$ make test.go.coverage.browser

 # run server as dev
 $ make dev